The Best Places To See Autumn Leaves in Melbourne & Victoria 2025

 Ardrie Park, Malvern East

-Malvern East's green, tree-lined neighbourhood, Ardrie Park is another great spot to revel in autumn leaves.
-The over 100-year-old elm trees regularly shed bright leaves, making it a fantastic spot for family photo shoots or just creating leaf mounds to jump into!
-After beginning their lives in one of the nearby streets in this verdant suburb, the avenue of mature, shady elm trees that encircle Ardrie Park was relocated here in 1918; and at this point, they are more than a century old.
-The falling leaves cover the ground in an amazing display of colour and texture during the autumn.
-The park is a bit of a local secret nestled in the backstreets of Malvern East and is a little less busy than the parks mentioned above.
-The toddler-friendly playground, which provides a great spot to play, together with a BBQ area and dog park, is an extra bonus.
+Malvern East's green, tree-lined neighbourhood, Ardrie Park is another great spot for autumn leaf viewing.
+The over 100-year-old elm trees regularly shed bright leaves, making it a fantastic venue for family photo shoots.
+Or just creating leaf mounds to jump into!
+After beginning their lives in one of the nearby streets, the mature, shady elm trees that encircle Ardrie Park were relocated here in 1918.
+Their falling leaves cover the ground in an amazing display of colour and texture during the autumn months.
+The park is a bit of a local secret nestled in the backstreets of Malvern East and is a little less busy than some of the places mentioned above.
+The toddler-friendly playground, also provides a great spot to play.

 Jells Park, Wheelers Hill